 Here are five of my favorites:

-The Barclays Arrival Plus™ World Elite MasterCard® is an essential card for any traveler.
-Cardholders can earn 50,000 miles after spending $3,000 in the first 90 days and earn two miles per dollar on every purchase.
-Since these miles are worth one cent each toward travel statement credits, this bonus alone is worth $500.
 This card also gives back 5% of miles earned for travel redemption, which equates to a total rate return of 2.1%.
 Miles are worth one cent each as statement credits towards travel purchases, and cardholders must redeem a minimum of 10,000 miles at once.
 Furthermore, this card has an EMV smart chip that is PIN-enabled, which allows for compatibility with unattended credit card terminals overseas, such as those at train stations and toll booths.
-There’s an $89 annual fee that is waived in the first year, and no foreign transaction fees.
+There’s an $89 annual fee, and no foreign transaction fees.

 2. Citi ThankYou® Premier Card